NYC jail guard charged in death of inmate who ate disinfectant

-Terrence Pendergrass, 49, was a captain on duty at Rikers Island in August 2012 when an inmate in the mental health assessment unit swallowed a so-called “soap ball,” according to a criminal complaint.
+Terrence Pendergrass, 49, was a captain on duty at Rikers Island last August when an inmate in the mental health assessment unit swallowed a so-called “soap ball,” according to a criminal complaint.

 Unaware that rules require the soap ball to be diluted in water, an inexperienced guard gave it to the inmate, Jason Echevarria, so he could clean up sewage flooding his cell, the complaint said.
 Instead, Echevarria swallowed the ball, which contained highly caustic ammonium chloride, it said.